ESL Debate Topic: Right to Repair Movement

 The movement aims to promote legislation that grants consumers the right to repair their own products or choose a repair provider.
 This includes advocating for manufacturers to make necessary information and tools accessible while balancing intellectual property rights.

-See also ESL Debate Topic: Cyber Espionage
+See also ESL Debate Topic: Mental Health Stigma

 The potential impacts of this debate are far-reaching, touching on consumer rights, environmental sustainability through reduced electronic waste, and the dynamics of competition in the repair industry.